MichelArendt/Cousera---APIs-Capstone-Project-course/README.md

-Simple API project for Meta's APIs module from course Meta Back-End Developer Professional Certificate.
+This project is the capstone for the Coursera course on APIs from Meta Back-End Developer.
+It demonstrates the implementation of a RESTful API that includes user authentication, data retrieval, and secure API interactions.
+The project uses Python, Django, and Djoser for managing user registration and authentication, along with signed API calls to ensure data security and integrity.
+The goal is to build a functional API that can be integrated into larger applications.

 # API endpoints
-You can view the available API endpoints on the following address (either browser or GET request at endpoint): http://localhost:8000/api/
+You can view the available API endpoints on the following address (GET request at endpoint): http://localhost:8000/api/

 Also we have Djoser's endpoints: